Search Menu

 • CVI

-• Negative avian influenza test within 30 days before entry for raptors and birds destined for a zoological facility.
+• Negative avian influenza test within 30 days before entry for raptors or birds destined for a zoological facility.

 • If over 3 months of age must be current on the rabies vaccine.